scipp/scipp/doc/type-erased-prototype.md

 - Understand performance implications of doing a lot of operations in streaming memory access.
   Investigate how a cache-blocked operation mode could be supported.
   Any solution to this would also help with overhead from the fork-join threading approach adopted in Mantid.

 - Investigate `EventList` replacement.

 - Investigate MPI integration.

 - View or similar to support histogram access to `EventList` with on-the-fly binning.
   - Based on `Data::Events` (or `Data::EventList`?).
-  - As `Data::Histogram` but return by value, same type as normal histogram but never referencing data in `Dataset`!
+  - Returns a histogram return by value, same type as normal histogram (in case option (i.) is chosen for a histogram implementation it will never referencing data in `Dataset`)!
   - Tag name?
     - `Data::HistogramView`.
     - `Histogram<Data::Events>`, following the same pattern as `Bin<Coord::Tof>`.
   - Need to store binning in Dataset?
   - Can the axis of the bin direction be deduced from the `EventList`?

-- Is the current implementation of `Histogram` the best choice?
+- Is the current implementation of `Histogram` as a view the best choice?
-  Another (simpler?) route would be to default to returning a view by value, extracting data into a stand-alone `Histogram` would be an explicit function call.
-  Semantically this would be similar to returning a `gsl::span` instead of a `std::vector &` in the case of `Dataset::get`.
-  It is not clear which of the two options would be less confusing.
-  Returning a view by value is in a sense more similar to how Python handles things.
-  - How would be handle const histograms if we return by value?
-    We do not want to have them as a separate type.

-  Can we get away without having such a `Histogram` type?
-  Just implement everything for `Dataset`, `DatasetView`, or `DatasetView::Item`?
 - Do we have to guarantee the iteration order of dimensions in `DatasetView`?
   It is determined by the variable with the highest dimensionality.
   If tied, it is determined by the order in which variable tags are given, but if we implement the prototyped sorting...?
-- Can we get to the point where we can apply `std::transform` to a `Dataset` (or rather `DatasetView`) in a convenient way?
 - Do we need to support simultaneous iteration of two `Datasets`?
   - Merge into the same `Dataset` first?
     Does not work for coordinates, which cannot be duplicate.
-  - If we create two `DatasetViews`, provindg a mechanism to ensure that they use the same dimensions for iteration woul be sufficient.
+  - If we create two `DatasetViews`, providing a mechanism to ensure that they use the same dimensions for iteration woul be sufficient.
     Then we can use things like `std::transform`.

-- Example of scanning instrument.
+- How do we handle operations between variables in the same `Dataset`, e.g., normalizing data to monitors or subtracting background runs from sample runs?

 Other: